morimekta/providence/src/site/markdown/providence-gradle-plugin.md

 #### Source Code

-The gradle plugin is placed in [it's own](https://github.com/morimekta/providence-gradle-plugin) repository as it itself uses the gradle build system (not maven as here).
+The gradle plugin is placed in [its own](https://github.com/morimekta/providence-gradle-plugin) repository as it itself uses the gradle build system (not maven as here).